 Third, an adoption in Virginia can happen through a family/relative adoption.
 The adoption agency or social service provider may finalize the home study for the adoptive parents as well as counseling services and support to the birth parents.

 Intercountry Adoption in Virginia

 Prospective adoptive parents who prefer to adopt internationally will also need to follow various steps with their adoption service provider.
 It will be important to do your research to decide from what country you wish to adopt.
-This will help you narrow down agencies which have programs in that country.
-It is not necessary for you to utilize an agency in Virginia to complete and facilitate your adoption of a child internationally.
+This will help you narrow down agencies that have programs in that country.
+You don’t need to utilize an agency in Virginia to complete and facilitate your adoption of a child internationally.
 However, you will need to use a licensed home study provider within the state of Virginia to complete your home study.
 Some prospective adoptive parents use one agency for their adoption and another agency or service provider to complete the home study in Virginia.
 It will be important to discuss with your agency what providers they recommend.
 You can also do your own research.
 Adoption.com has a wonderful list of current Virginia home study providers.